-Courier LT supports up to 51 different languages such as Spanish, English, Portuguese, German, French, Italian, Dutch, Swedish, Finnish, Danish, Irish, Basque, Icelandic, and Luxembourgian in Latin and other scripts.
+Courier LT supports up to 60 different languages such as Spanish, English, Portuguese, Russian, German, French, Italian, Ukrainian, Dutch, Serbian (Cyrillic), Swedish, Belarusian (Cyrillic), Finnish, Danish, Irish, Basque, Icelandic, and Luxembourgian in Latin, Cyrillic, and other scripts.

 Please note that not all languages are available for all formats.